cbhy3/findmusic/README.md

-this shit dont work no more cloudflare got too good and im hella lazy so dont bother
+this dont work no more cloudflare got too good and im hella lazy so dont bother

-find new music type shit
+find new music
 webscraping albumoftheyear.com

-findmusictypeshit.onrender.com